nyu-software-engineering/recipe-recommender/README.md

-# Recipe Recommender
+# Kithchuation

-### Team
-1. Denisa Vataksi
-2. Leila Mardoum
-3. Hannah Pedersen
-4. Melissa Schiff

 ### What are we?
+"Have you ever wanted to know what you can cook based on what’s on your kitchen?"

-We are here to answer "What's for dinner?"
-We are your cooking hack.
+We are your cooking hack!
 We are a webapp that allows you to keep and update a virutal representation of your pantry and in return provide you with your recipe matches.
-We allow you to filter for foods based on meal preferences, dietary restrictions, calories, difficulty and time of preparation of meals.
+We also allow you to filter for foods based on meal preferences and dietary restrictions.
 We recommend ingredient substitutions.
-We also update your virtual pantry as you cook.
-We learn more about you through monitoring your behavior data and preferences and over time are able to provide you with even better matches.
 Additionally, you can share your found recipes and cooked meals with friends and family!
 Enjoy!

+### Team
+**Denisa Vataksi** - NYU '18, headed to Schoology (Mobile Engineer, NYC) Denisa worked as a full stack engineer on our project and also scraped all our recipes **Leila Mardoum** - NYU '19, headed to Tableau (Software Engineering Intern, Seattle) Leila worked on the front end using Materialize to make Kitchuation beautiful!
+**Hannah Pedersen** - NYU '18, headed to BuildZoom (Software Engineer, San Francisco) Hannah worked on the backend, algorithms for matching the pantry, and on the database **Melissa Schiff** - NYU '18, headed to Levvel (Software Engineer / Consultant, NYC) Melissa worked on the backend and worked to develop our machine learning

 ### Short History on How We Came to Be
 As four fellow college students, we understand the difficulty of preparing a decent meal, having limited ingredients, limited time, and wanting to stay healthy.
 We just want to simplify cooking for all that enjoy cooking and those who don't so much.